aros-development-team/AROS/arch/all-mingw32/README.txt

    you're free from this restriction and can use the latest gcc.
 d) AROS-targetted crosscompiler.
-It can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross Use the latest gcc and binutils version, however i386-aros-gcc v3 also works.
+It can be found on AROS Archives: http://archives.aros-exec.org/index.php?function=browse&cat=development/cross
 e) Mingw32 libraries package (only for Cygwin).
 f) libiconv plus development files (only for MinGW - for building makecountry).

  That's all.
-Execute "./configure --target=mingw32-i386", then "make".
+Execute "./configure --target=mingw32-<your_cpu>", then "make".

- Native build is verified to be succesful in two environments:
-1. Cygwin + gcc v3.4.4 + i386-aros-gcc v4.2.2
-2. MinGW + MSYS + gcc 4.4.0 + i386-aros-binutils v2.19 + i386-aros-gcc v4.2.2

  You can also crosscompile it under other OS.
 The only restriction (implied by configure script, needs to be fixed): build system CPU should be different from i386.
 Otherwise configure suggests native build